-Smallholder Farmers growing oil palm, sometimes along with subsistence production of other crops, where the family provides the majority of labour and the farm provides the principal source of income and where the planted area of oil palm is usually below 50 ha in size.
-Scheme Smallholder: Farmers, landowners or their delegates that do not have the: • Enforceable decision-making power on the operation of the P&C 2013 SHIG land and production practices; and/or Freedom to choose how they utilise their lands, type of crops to plant, and how they manage them (whether and how they organise, manage and finance the land).
-Independent Smallholder: All smallholder farmers that are not considered to be Scheme Smallholders [see definition for Scheme Smallholders] are considered Independent Smallholder farmers.
-SHIG Social and Environmental Impact Assessment (SEIA) A SEIA is an analysis and planning process to be carried out prior to new plantings or operations.
+Term Definition Source Significant pollutant Chemical or biological substances which have a substantial adverse impact on water, air or land quality including POME, sewage, and other wastewater, sediment, fertiliser, pesticides, fuels and oil, air pollutants, as guided by national regulations and international standards.
+P&C Review 2018 Site A single functional unit of an organisation or a combination of units situated at one locality, which is geographically distinct from other units.
+RSPO 2017 SCCS Standard Smallholder Farmers growing oil palm, sometimes along with subsistence production of other crops, where the family provides the majority of labour and the farm provides the principal source of income.
+P&C 2013 SHIG Refer to the RSPO Independent Smallholder Standard and the PNG&SI National Interpretation of that Standard when released.
+Social and Environmental Impact Assessment (SEIA) An analysis and planning process to be carried out prior to new plantings or operations.
 This process incorporates relevant environmental and social data, as well as stakeholder consultations, in order to identify potential impacts (both direct and indirect) and to determine whether these impacts can be satisfactorily addressed, in which case the proponent also defines specific actions to minimise and mitigate potential negative impacts.
 P&C Review 2018 Stakeholders An individual or group with a legitimate and/or demonstrable interest in, or who is directly affected by, the activities of an organisation and the consequences of those activities.
 P&C 2013 Steep terrain Areas above 25 degrees or based on a National Interpretation (NI) process.
-P&C 2013 Annex 2 Guidance NI Trafficked labour Trafficked labour is a form of exploitation that results from the recruitment, transport, transfer, harbouring, and receipt of individuals to perform labour or services through the use of threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits.
-The UN Palermo Protocols to Prevent, Suppress and Punish Trafficking in Persons.
-Transmigrant Aperson who migrates from one part of the country to another with a view to being employed otherwise than on his own account.
-P&C 2013 Undue influence The exertion by a third party of any kind of control such that a person signs a contract or other agreement which, absent the influence of the third party, he would not have signed.
-P&C 2013
+P&C 2013 Annex 2 Guidance NI